pococms/website/docs/th-create-from-scratch.md

 mkdir .poco/themes/t1
 ```

-Note: the directory name is also the theme name.
+Note: the directory name will also be the theme name.

 * Create a file named `.poco/themes/t1/README.md`.
 That's right,
 it's going to be empty at first.